ramseyjonah114/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that solves the problem at hand without unnecessary complexity.
 Strive for clarity and elegance; it not only makes your programs more robust but also enhances collaboration and future development."

 "Remember also that 'Premature optimization is the root of all evil.' - Donald Knuth.
 Focus on getting the logic right first, then optimize where and when performance data indicates the need.
 Lastly, 'Code is read much more often than it is written.'
 Always consider how readable and understandable your code will be to others (and yourself in a few months' time)."

+# 2024-03-09
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

+This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering solutions or optimizing code too early in the development process.
+It reminds us that clarity and maintainability are key to efficient software development, and that optimization should be a data-driven decision based on measured performance bottlenecks, rather than speculative assumptions.